Shaped by Our Customers. Guided by Our Community.

 • Net zero means balancing the emissions we create with actions that reduce or absorb carbon, such as using cleaner electricity or supporting projects that store carbon in forests.

-• Zero30 is Saint John Energy’s roadmap toward a cleaner energy future.
+• Zero30 is Saint John Energy’s living roadmap to reduce emissions over time while keeping rates stable and power reliable.
 It outlines practical steps we can take to lower emissions over time while protecting affordability and reliability.

-• It will take a mix of cleaner provincial electricity, more local renewable energy, smart grid tools, and, when needed, high-quality carbon offsets for the small portion of emissions that remain.
+• It will take a mix of cleaner provincial electricity, more local renewable energy, smart-grid tools, and, when needed, high-quality carbon offsets to address the small portion of emissions that remain.

 • Peak energy is the costliest time to use electricity.
 It occurs during the coldest winter hours when demand across the province is at its highest.
 Reducing usage during peaks helps keep costs and emissions lower for everyone.